 “There’s this painful, deep-seated legacy of theft,” she says.
 “And we don’t talk about it.
 It’s uncomfortable.
-And so we just kind of try to pretend like it like it hasn’t happened.”
+And so we just kind of try to pretend like it hasn’t happened.”

-And the first step in opening up true and honest communication about cacao may be acknowledging that legacy.
+Opening up true and honest communication about cacao is an essential step in acknowledging that legacy.

 But, these exploitations certainly are not limited to the colonial period.
 In the 1950s, for example, the American-owned United Fruit Company held exclusive rights to Guatemalan banana production, as well as telephone, telegraph, and most rail lines.
 The monopoly held by the United Fruit Company was threatened in the 1950s by Guatemala’s second democratically-elected president, Jacobo Arbenz, who redistributed the corporation’s unused lands to landless farmers.